cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 output share.
 Moreover, in protocols like Prio+ {{AGJOP21}} based on oblivious transfer, it is necessary for the Aggregators to interact in order to recover aggregatable output shares at all.

-Note that it is possible for a VDAF to specify `ROUNDS == 0`, in which case each Aggregator runs the preparation-state update algorithm once and immediately recovers its output share without interacting with the other Aggregators.
-However, most, if not all, constructions will require some amount of interaction in order to ensure validity of the output shares (while also maintaining privacy).

-> OPEN ISSUE accommodating 0-round VDAFs may require syntax changes if, for
-> example, public keys are required.
-On the other hand, we could consider
-> defining this class of schemes as a different primitive.
-See issue#77.

 ## Validity of Aggregation Parameters {#sec-vdaf-validity-scopes}